So far, I do things because they scare me.

-My resume would be a clusterfuck, but it's been six years since I've written one.
+My resume would be a clusterfuck, but it's been a decade since I've written a proper one.

 Meanwhile, I've spent six months in the backcountry building trails and bathing in snowmelt at 13,000 feet above sea level [because I'd never done manual labor, gone camping, or been at altitude]; got hired and then certified as a ski instructor [because I'd never lived with snow—and didn't know how to ski]; worked as a massage therapist at an upscale spa [because I hadn't been one to touch strangers]; accepted a gig as a golf cart mechanic for Burning Man [because I'd never intended to go to Burning Man and had never worked on golf carts] which led me to plumbing huge pyrotechnics and a six month stint on the build crew for Embrace [because I'd never built large-scale art].

 When I made this site in 2015, it was in preparation for bicycling up the US Atlantic Coast by myself [because I'd never biked much before], trusting that I'd be able to fund it as I went, learning about and promoting causes and individuals in whom I believed [because, as essential to one's own growth as adventure, enrichment, and soul-searching are...ultimately I don't exist in a vacuum and believe the way to be a "world citizen" is to contribute to positive global change by paying my good fortune forward].

 [And because the mere prospect scared me.]